Cenoh25/Hosting.a-static-website-using-s3-bucket-Route-53-Certificate-Manager-CloudFront/README.md

-# Hosting a-Static-Website-using-S3 bucket-Route53-Certificate Manager-CloudFront
+# Hosting a-Static-Website-in AWS-using-S3 bucket-Route53-Certificate Manager-CloudFront

-In this project I created a static website using S3 bucket, Route 53, Certificate Manager and CloudFront.
+In this project I created a static website in AWS using S3 bucket, Route 53, Certificate Manager and CloudFront.
 Scenario: Lets imagine you have a company with a marketing department, and you have to decide on how to launch a new promotional campaign on a static website.
 This website has to showcase your latest products and offers.
 In order to ensure high availability and optimal performance, I can choose to host the website on AWS.
 I will create an s3 bucket to store content.
 This will ensure scalability and cost effectiveness.